 According to ASB Economists, growth in average property values across NZ are expected to remain fairly flat over the next 12 months as the new Labour/NZ First government introduces various property-focused policies.
 However, over the medium term, population and income growth will contribute to modest price growth, particularly in areas where shortfalls of housing supply remain.

 Where can I get more information?

 Talk to us.
 Tell us what you would like to do and how much you’d like to borrow.
 Each situation is different and we are happy to chat to customers about their options.
 You can contact our lending specialists online here or give us a call on 0800 100 600.
-If you have an ASB home loan, ASB Home Central allows you to manage your home loan via the interactive dashboard in FastNet Classic.
+If you have an ASB home loan, ASB Home Central allows you to manage your home loan with FastNet Classic internet banking and the ASB Mobile banking app.